luigifreda/pyslam/README.md

 ### Save and reload a map

 When you run the script `main_slam.py`:
-- The current map can be saved into the file `data/slam_state/map.json` by pressing the button `Save` on the GUI.
+- The current map state is saved into the folder `results/slam_state` by pressing the button `Save` on the GUI.
 - The saved map can be reloaded and visualized into the GUI by running:
   ```bash
   $ . pyenv-activate.sh   #  Activate pyslam python virtual environment.
 This is only needed once in a new terminal.